 MAUREEN BLACKIE, CARE ASSISTANT, LEUCHIE HOUSE

-Maureen has worked as a Care Assistant at Leuchie House since November 2010, delivering personal and social care to guests during their respite break at Leuchie.
+Maureen has worked as a Care Assistant at Leuchie House for 13 years, delivering personal and social care to guests during their respite break at Leuchie.

 Maureen is the epitome of what we want a carer at Leuchie House to be.